-Any person who knows the basic facts of lending knows that mortgage loans are the easiest loans in the world to make.
+A person who knows the basic facts of lending knows that mortgage loans are the easiest loans in the world to make.
 Why?
 The first reason is that the lender has two avenues for repayment.
 The lender can rely on the collateral and the borrower.
 That makes repayment more likely.
 This makes mortgage lending easy, and you need to know nothing more to know the way to plan the future of Fannie & Freddie.

 Not convinced?
 Consider a car loan.
 It has some of the same features as a mortgage.
 It has collateral, but of lesser quality.
 The collateral can drive away and may be difficult to locate and it loses value quickly.
 When you seize a home its value is more certain than that of a car, but the legal process of seizing the collateral is lengthy.
-Both loans have collateral advantages and both loans are much less risky if the borrower makes a large downpayment.
-Eliminate the downpayment and start a credit bubble.
+Both loans have collateral advantages and both loans are much less risky if the borrower makes a large down payment.
+Eliminate the downpayment and you start a credit bubble.

-The government should only grant monopolies in the rare instances where they are required.
+A government should only grant monopolies in the rare instances where they are required.
 This rule tells you everything about planning the future of Fannie and Freddie.